 8. Equine Geneticist

 If you are an equine geneticist, you will work with the science of pairing genes and analyzing their outcomes.
 This profession is advantageous in horse breeding for show or racing.
-You will mainly research the subject, studying how hereditary issues transmit through bloodlines.
+You will mainly research the subject, studying how hereditary issues are transmitted through bloodlines.

-You can work for a company, but most equine geneticists that practice pedigree analysis work on a freelance basis.
-You study the effects of linebreeding, inbreeding, hereditary traits, and successful performance.
+You can work for a company, but most equine geneticists who practice pedigree analysis work on a freelance basis.
+You must study the effects of linebreeding, inbreeding, hereditary traits, and successful performance.

-You will work closely with horses in person, as well as in your own studies—so there’s a good combination of field and lab work.
+You will work closely with horses in person, and in your studies, so there’s a good combination of field and lab work.
 You should be a detail-oriented person with an ever-expanding knowledge base and willingness to learn.